paulevsGitch/InfGen/README.md

-# SkyWorld
+# InfGen
-SkyWorld Mod for Fabric, MC 1.15.2
+InfGen Mod for Fabric, MC 1.15.2

-This mod adds new world type with floating islands (developed as better alternative to vanilla buffet preset)
+This mod is a port of Infdev 20100415 world generator mixed with new features.

 Building:
 * Clone repo